Templates · proposal

 Most proposals open with 'About Us.'
 The best ones open with a sharp summary of what the client is trying to solve.
 Show them you listened.

-Every deliverable not listed in your proposal is an invitation for scope creep.
+Every deliverable not listed is an invitation for scope creep.
 Be specific about what's included AND what's not.

 Make pricing easy to say yes to

 Offer two or three options at different price points.
-Clients who might balk at a single quote will often choose a mid-tier option when given a choice.
+Clients who'd balk at a single quote often choose a mid-tier when given the choice.

-Don't end with 'let me know if you have questions.'
-Tell them exactly what to do to get started — sign here, approve this, pay this deposit.
+Don't write 'let me know.'
+Tell them exactly what to do — sign here, approve this, pay this deposit.

-kinako's proposal builder lets you build a professional proposal with pricing, deliverables, and a timeline — then send it via link for a single-click approval.
+Kinako’s proposal builder pulls pricing, deliverables, and timeline from your project data — then sends as a single-click approval link.
 No PDFs, no back-and-forth.